TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options/Index.rst

          boolean

    Description
+         This will allow a non-admin user to clear frontend and page-related caches.

+   Default
+         0

+.. container:: table-row

+   Property
+         clearCache.system

+   Data type
+         boolean

+   Description
-         This will allow a user to clear the whole page cache.
+         This will allow a non-admin user to clear frontend and page-related caches, plus some backend-related caches (that is everything including templates).
+This property is equivalent to clearCache.all.

+   Default
+         0

 .. container:: table-row